-This tour is for travellers below the age of 65 who can walk 10 km a day at a brisk pace.
+Japan tour for active travellers below the age of 65 who can walk 10 km each day.
 If you are over 65, this tour is not for you and we invite you to check out other Japan tours we currently offer, such as the popular 14-day Best of Japan.

-Tokyo – Kanazawa – Shirakawa-go – Takayama – Kyoto
+Tokyo – Kanazawa – Shirakawa – Takayama – Kyoto

 Intended for adventurers under the age of 65 who can walk up to 10 kilometers (6.2 miles) each day, this small-group expedition unveils the very essence of Japan, painting a vivid tapestry of its wonders, from the vibrant pulse of Tokyo to the serene echoes of Kyoto, the once imperial heartbeat.